Competition

 A foul occurs when a player initiates contact with another.
 The fouled player must call “Foul!” to stop play and retain or gain possession.
 If the player accused of the foul disagrees, the play is redone.
 (Contact occurring during the thrower’s follow-through or between opposing players while catching, intercepting, or blocking the Frisbee may be deemed incidental contact.)

 Suppose an airborne receiver catches the Frisbee and is contacted by a defensive player before landing, and that contact causes the receiver to land out of bounds.
-In that case, the receiver must call themself out-of-bounds or call a force-out foul on the defensive player.
-If this foul occurs in the endzone and it is uncontested, a goal is awarded.
+In that case, the receiver must call themselves out of bounds or call a force-out foul on the defensive player.
+If this foul occurs in the end zone and it is uncontested, a goal is awarded.

-A violation occurs when a player violates the rules that do not result in physical contact.
-The violated player must call “Violation!” or name the specific violation to stop play and retain or gain possession.
+A violation occurs when a player breaks the rules without physical contact.
+The player who calls the violation must call “Violation!” or name the specific violation to stop play and retain or gain possession.
 Examples of violations are:

 - traveling.

-- striping – a defensive player touches the Frisbee while it is in possession of the thrower or receiver.
+- Stripping – a defensive player touches the Frisbee while it is in possession of the thrower or receiver.

 - If there is ever a failure to come to an agreement over a call, the Frisbee reverts to the thrower.